tijsvandenheuvel/p5/README.md

 # p5_visuals

-some p5.js projects
+This repo contains some p5.js projects

-## goldberg polyhedron
+## Goldberg polyhedron

 This is a project to get the coordinates and a visualization of a (4,0) goldberg polyhedron

-to run open goldberg_polyhedron/index.html in a browser
+To run open goldberg_polyhedron/index.html in a browser or go to [https://tijsvandenheuvel.github.io/goldberg_polyhedron/]

-## cylinder robot arm
+## Cylinder robot arm

 This is a visualization of the movement of a cylindrical robot arm with a variable amount of modules.

-to run open cylinder_robot_arm/index.html in a browser
+to run open cylinder_robot_arm/index.html in a browser or go to [https://tijsvandenheuvel.github.io/cylinder_robot_arm/]

+## Evolution

+This is a simple example of evolutionary algorithms.

+The rockes learn to reach the target by reproducing and evolving.

+To run open cylinder_robot_arm/index.html in a browser or go to [tijsvandenheuvel.github.io/evolution]